-Stability for the best formulations is studied for a period of 180 d for various parameters such as particle size of niosomes formed from proniosome, percentage retention of drug and ex vivo permeation across rat intestine.
-At predetermined time points that is 0,30,60,90,120 and 180 d samples kept at 24 ± 2 °C and 4 ± 2 °C in aluminum foil-covered glass vials are taken out hydrated, looked for crystal formation of the drug under the microscope (optical) and also for above-mentioned parameters.
+Stability for the best formulations is studied for a period of 180 d for various parameters such as particle size of niosomes formed from proniosome, percentage retention of drug and $ex\ vivo$ permeation across rat intestine.
+At predetermined time points that is 0,30,60,90,120 and 180 d samples kept at 24±2 °C and 4±2 °C in aluminum foil covered glass vials are taken out hydrated, looked for crystal formation of drug under microscope (optical) and also for above mentioned parameters.